ros2/ros2_documentation/source/Tutorials/Topics/Understanding-ROS2-Topics.rst

   /turtle1/color_sensor [turtlesim/msg/Color]
   /turtle1/pose [turtlesim/msg/Pose]

-Thus topics are defined by names and types.
 These attributes, particularly the type, are how nodes know they’re talking about the same information as it moves over topics.

 If you’re wondering where all these topics are in rqt_graph, you can uncheck all the boxes under **Hide:**